-□ 5.
-Apply a couple drops of thick, foam safe CA glue to each servo case tab, securing the servo to the fuselage.
-Add a couple drops of foam safe CA glue near the base of the servo case as well.
-It does not require much CA glue to secure the servo to the fuselage.
+□ 7.
+With the servo centered in the aileron servo bay, apply a couple of drops of thick foam safe CA glue to each servo case tab, securing the servo to the fuse.
+Add a couple of drops of CA glue near the base of the servo case as well.
+It does not require much CA glue to secure the servo to the fuse.
 Excess glue will simply make it difficult to remove the servo in the future.